Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 It may seem counterintuitive, but many keepers of smaller reptiles successfully maintain high humidity levels by simply filling up large Tupperware containers with water and placing them inside their pets’ enclosures next to the heat lamp.

 Some people have reported good results by placing a smaller container inside the larger one, filling up the gap between them with sphagnum moss, and letting it sit under the lamp for extended periods of time.
+Some even manage to create quite an elaborate “tortoise spa” by putting in stones or branches in there for their pet to crawl onto.

 can you use a fish tank for a turtle